 How do you deal with comparison to / envy of others?
 Can you describe a time when you used comparison/envy/admiration to push yourself in your own work and self-discovery?

+Laura: We all have different feminisms.
+My feminism centers around doing what I can to amplify and empower other women.
+That’s important to me because it helps me to remember that another quilter’s success does not imply my failure.
+I want to find joy and happiness is seeing other people in our community succeed because it helps all of us.
 That’s easier said than done sometimes, but jealousy is not an emotion I like.
 It makes me feel mean, and I really want to put a lot of positivity into the quilt community.
 I’ve had periods of failure in my quilt career and it’s easy to get pulled down deeper and wonder why other people are succeeding where I’ve failed.
 But, I also know that I’ve received incredible opportunities through quilting that I am thankful for every day, so I try to focus on those good things and maybe start making a new quilt to refocus my energies to creativity.

 What was the most challenging thing you ever made?